rhedin/Abe_eliasdb/README.md

 - Stored graphs support cascading deletions - delete one node and all its "children".
 - All stored data is indexed and can be quickly searched via a full text phrase search.
 - For more complex queries EliasDB has an own query language called EQL with an sql-like syntax.
+- EliasDB has a GraphQL interface which can be used to store and retrieve data.
 - Written in Go from scratch.
-No third party libraries were used apart from Go's standard library.
+Only uses gorilla/websocket to support websockets for GraphQL subscriptions.
 - The database can be embedded or used as a standalone application.
 - When used as a standalone application it comes with an internal HTTPS webserver which provides a REST API and a basic file server.